USCGC White Sage: Construction and career

 Auxiliary boats in 1966 included a motor cargo boat, dinghy, and three seven-man rubber lifeboats.
 In 1966, she had her original diesel engines, which were opposed piston Fairbanks-Morse Diesels built by Union Diesel Engine Company, in Oakland, California.
 The engines had two propellers, 300 horsepower each, and two auxiliary diesel generators.
 In 1971, White Sage underwent a major renovation at the U.S. Coast Guard Yard in Curtis Bay, Maryland.
-Air conditioning for the crews berthing area was requested by the commander of the First District in a 1971 memo, was later approved in 1976.
+Air conditioning for the crew's berthing area was requested by the commander of the First District in a 1971 memo, was later approved in 1976.
 Her machinery was modernized in 1975.
 These modifications brought about many changes, including updated equipment to improve her AtoN capabilities.

 The controls for the boom were located forward of the pilothouse, immediately behind the mainmast and boom.
 The winches for operation of the cargo boom were located in the forward section of the house.
 The crew's mess of White Sage was remodeled in the 1980s entirely in stainless steel.
 Her galley was athwartships aft of the crew's mess.
 The tables and chairs were replaced by booths.
 All of the class had new bridges and bridge controls installed, reportedly each unique.
 Some remnants of original technology remained, however, such as the telephone communication system.
-White Sage had upside-down "J" shaped davits to starboard, which were hand-operated.
+White Sage had upside-down J-shaped davits to starboard, which were hand-operated.
 A single angle-iron davit was mounted forward of the funnel to port.
 The hull was longitudinally framed with deep web frames at about 5-ft. intervals.

 In 1988, her homeport was changed back to Bristol.

-White Sage routinely cleared channels after severe storms or nor-easters, including Hurricane Bob in 1991, when the eye of the storm passed directly over Woods Hole and disrupted the entire aids-to- navigation system.
+White Sage routinely cleared channels after severe storms or northeasters, including Hurricane Bob in 1991, when the eye of the storm passed directly over Woods Hole and disrupted the entire aids-to- navigation system.
 White Sage was crucial in keeping open shipping lanes on Narragansett Bay during severe ice conditions during the winter of 1993–1994, ensuring delivery of heating oil to homes in the affected area.

 White Sage participated as a Command and Control platform in many marine events including the America's Cup regattas.
 In addition to serving as a platform to provide support for the small patrol craft, she maintained the security zone for the race course.
 Before retirement, White Sage served as the Command and Control platform for the Patrol Commander for the Quonset, Rhode Island, airshow in 1995.